Facebook

 • Epstein-Barr Virus Antibody Titers can help distinguish acute infection from past infection with EBV

 Most patients recover within 2-4 weeks without medication.
-Younger children often don’t have symptoms, while some older patients may have fatigue for up to 6 weeks.
-There is no specific treatment available.
-Antiviral medications do not help.
+Younger children often don’t have symptoms, while some older patients may have fatigue for up to 6 weeks or more.
+Because mononucleosis is a viral infection, there is no antibiotic that can help.
 Steroid medication may be considered for patients with severe symptoms.

 • Take acetaminophen or ibuprofen for pain and fever.